ahmadsolehin/How-To-Install-Composer-PHP/README.md

 - type ls , u will see composer.phar is in there? right?
 - type cd /usr/local/bin
 - if dont have folder bin , try create using mkdir command like this.. cd /usr/local   ... mkdir bin
+- type cd ~           will go to default terminal